REGISTER YOUR TAMARIKI WITH US TODAY!

 Lisa Healey – Teacher

 My name is Lisa Healey and mum to two beautiful daughters.
-I have been with the YMCA for 5 years now, but my teaching journey started 22 years ago.
+I have been with the YMCA for more than 5 years now, but my teaching journey started 22 years ago.
 I believe in letting the children explore and learn for themselves as individuals.
 As an early childhood teacher, my main aspiration is to help guide the children in their learning journeys.
 I am an enthusiastic and motivated teacher and look forward to coming into work everyday so that I can provide the best learning environment for the children.
 I feel absolutely privileged that I get to be a part of your child’s life.

 Julandie Thom – Office Administrator